 General Purpose of the Collection

-The collection consists of monographs, reference and bibliographic works, holdings of major periodicals, and the Human Relations Area Files microfiche set.
+The collection consists of monographs, reference and bibliographic works, holdings of major periodicals, and the Human Relations Area Files database and microfiche set.
 Anthropological literature collected includes ethnographies, works on human origins, biological anthropology, anthropological theory, and the history of the discipline, as well as biographical material.
 The collection supports the faculty research interests and the undergraduate and graduate curriculum needs of the Anthropology Department in the College of Arts and Sciences and the Graduate School of Arts and Sciences.
 The collection also supports, in part, the African American Studies program, the American and New England Studies program, the East Asian Interdisciplinary Studies program, the Muslim Studies program, the Women’s, Gender, & Sexuality Studies program, the Gastronomy program at Metropolitan College, and the Practical Theology PhD program in the School of Theology.
 In addition, the collection supports the broad, general and interdisciplinary interests of the Boston University community in terms of the study of human evolution and human cultures.

 Scope of Coverage